MaxWilson/Mandrake/readme.md

 # Mandrake

-Mandrake is a simple GUI-based app designed to speed up testing battles in Dominions 5.
+Mandrake is a simple GUI-based app designed to speed up testing battles in Dominions 5 and 6.

 Essentially, you start Mandrake.exe, enter the information it asks for so it knows what folders to watch, and then leave it running while you start a multiplayer Dominions game against